 Keep up to date with the city’s ever-changing dining scene thanks to our roundup of the best new restaurants in Hong Kong!

 Looking for some new dining inspiration for the month ahead?
 Whether you feel like dining-in or supporting from a distance with takeaway or delivery, have a read of our ultimate guide to new restaurants in Hong Kong, packed full of the best new eats our city has to offer.
-From vibrant Asian food halls to Neapolitan pizza, punk rock handrolls and more, here’s where we’ll be eating this February.
+From Korean-inspired baos to cosy Italian comfort eats, elevated pub grub and more, here’s where we’ll be eating this April.

 New Restaurants In Hong Kong

 Uncle Ching From Kuching

 Home-cooked comfort delights from East Malaysia abound in this small family-run operation opening in Wan Chai this month.
 Inspired by the traditional dishes of the northwest Borneo island, Sarawak, the menu at Uncle Ching brings us a medley of vibrant, flavour-packed dishes, at wallet-friendly prices.
 As the self-proclaimed “king of laksa”, the signature Sarawak Laksa is an obvious must-try; rich with coconut milk, yet surprisingly light, and with a spicy umami sambal kick – trust us, it’s a broth worth slurping.
 Other highlights include Sotong Kangkung, a satisfying salad of cuttlefish, water spinach and mixed fruit, Kolo Mee Malaysian dry noodles, Grilled Satay and moreish Wings.

 Uncle Ching From Kuching will open on Friday, 3 September

 Uncle Ching From Kuching, 21 Amoy Street, Wan Chai, Hong Kong, www.facebook.com/unclechinghkg